j-unayed/FTPaddict/README.md

 # FTPaddict V10

-**Caution!**
+**FTPaddict** is a powerful tool designed for easy streaming and downloading of videos from FTP servers.

+##Caution!

-Conversion from `.py` to `.exe` was done using `pyinstaller` command (cmd), so this app will be flagged as a malware by Windows Defender!
+- Conversion from `.py` to `.exe` was done using `pyinstaller` command (cmd), so this app will be flagged as a malware by Windows Defender!
 Click `Run Anyway` upon first time launch or add an exception from your security settings!
+Youtube:
-Also, don’t delete the `FTPaddict_cache` folder that will be created automatically.
+- Also, don’t delete the `FTPaddict_cache` folder that will be created automatically.
 This folder is used to save your browsing history, default settings, shortcuts and playlist files.

-**FTPaddict** is a powerful tool designed for easy streaming and downloading of videos from FTP servers.

 ## Start-up